emilgras/basic-statistics/notebooks/Part 1 - Basic Statistics.md

 # Part 1 - (Getting Started) Basic Statistics

 ### Description
-This is a list of basic expressions used in statistics.
+This is a list of statistical terms that you need to know, in order to completely understand the algorithms that are going to implement later on.

 ### Overview
 - Sample vs. Population